Bradley Taylor

 Training

 Bradley Taylor's journey in watchmaking began in the quiet, historic watchmaking town of Le Locle, Switzerland.
-After passing his bench test he enrolled at the Korpela & Hofs Watchmaking Competence Centre, under the mentorship of the venerable Henrik Korpela.
+After passing his bench test he enrolled at the Korpela & Hofs Watchmaking Competence Centre, under the mentorship of Henrik Korpela.
 Bradley completed his watchmaking diploma in 2015, immersing himself in the 4500 hour program developing a clear love of micromachining and traditional watchmaking.

 Career